 - Prescriptive Safety Eye Glass Allowance

 - Monthly safety awards

 - Training and Development

-The City of Littleton believes in attracting and retaining the best talent and our strategies include hiring in at or above market pay and career development opportunities.
+The City of Littleton believes in attracting and retaining the best talent and our strategies include hiring in at market pay and career development opportunities.
 In addition to your application, please submit a cover letter that describes why you are the best candidate for this position and the City of Littleton.

 Starting pay at or near $19.95 per hour

 This full-time position is non-exempt per FLSA and is eligible for overtime compensation.

 Work Schedule: 7:30 a.m. to 4 p.m., Monday through Friday.
 Must be available to participate in an on-call rotation for nights and weekends.

 This posting will remain open until finalists are identified or the position is filled.
 Applicants are encouraged to apply early.